 Key Takeaways

-1. Beyond Flash Cards Forever: Discover why gamified repetition beats traditional memorisation and how to leverage competition to make times tables stick
+1. Beyond Flash Cards Forever: Discover why gamified repetition beats traditional memorisation and how to use competition to make times tables stick

 3. Transform Homework Battles: Turn reluctant learners into willing participants with strategies that make pupils choose times tables practice over screen time